openzipkin/zipkin/zipkin-server/README.md

 dependency.lowErrorRate | zipkin.ui.dependency.low-error-rate | The rate of error calls on a dependency link that turns it yellow.
 Defaults to 0.5 (50%) set to >1 to disable. dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
 Defaults to 0.75 (75%) set to >1 to disable. archiveEndpoint | zipkin.ui.archive-endpoint | Endpoint for archiving traces. e.g. `http://archive.zipkin.com/api/v2/spans`.
 If specified, a button will appear on the trace page to archive the trace.
 Not required. archiveReadEndpoint | zipkin.ui.archive-read-endpoint | Endpoint for reading archived traces. e.g. `http://archive.zipkin.com/zipkin/traces`.
-If specified, this link to archived trace will be displayed after a trace is archived.
+If specified, a link to archived trace will be displayed after a trace is archived.
 Not required.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.